Skip to content

 • Include buildStrate in every relation mapping between stratified tables.

-• Keep metadata and business managers on the same database connection.
+• Keep the build and release metadata managers on the same database connection.

 • Treat released_strates as the only source of truth for the active snapshot.